projectcapsule/capsule/docs/operator/use-cases/network-policies.md

 # Assign Network Policies
-Kubernetes network policies allow controlling network traffic between namespaces and between pods in the same namespace.
+Kubernetes network policies control network traffic between namespaces and between pods in the same namespace.
 Bill, the cluster admin, can enforce network traffic isolation between different tenants while leaving to Alice, the tenant owner, the freedom to set isolation between namespaces in the same tenant or even between pods in the same namespace.

 To meet this requirement, Bill needs to define network policies that deny pods belonging to Alice's namespaces to access pods in namespaces belonging to other tenants, e.g. Bob's tenant `water`, or in system namespaces, e.g. `kube-system`.